 10 Things You Should Know About Calico Cats

-The famous Beckoning cat is based on a calico cat.
+- Beckoning cat -The famous Beckoning cat character is based on a calico cat.

-Considering how rare calico cats are, they have really spread around the world.
+- They are everywhere – Considering how rare calico cats are, they have really spread around the world.
 Calico cats were traced migrating along the routes in Europe and Northern Africa.
-Even thought they originated in Egypt, they were also found in cities along the Mediterranean, France, Italy, and Spain.
+Even though they originated in Egypt, they were also found in cities along the Mediterranean, France, Italy, and Spain.

-While it’s just a rumour, it’s often believed that calico cats can cure warts.
+- They cure warts – While it’s just a rumor, it’s often believed that calico cats can cure warts.
 Rubbing warts against the tail of a calico cat in May is supposed to cure it.
 We are not sure if this is true, but we are sure that the cats probably don’t enjoy it!